kelu124/echomods/include/20160814/HackingAUltrasoundProbe.md

 ## Results

+Imaging a small 1cm side cubic dice.

 ![Results](sonde3V_1.gif)

 ## Materials requirements / BOM

-Some stuff, unexpensive to buy, to build a  -- _500$_
+Some stuff, unexpensive to buy, to build a ultrasound testing kit -- _500$_

 * A power supply giving 3.3V and 5V ([mogaba](/mogaba/)) -- _5$_
 * An analog processing ([goblin](/goblin/)) -- _130$_